Benny-/Yahoo-ticker-symbol-downloader/README.rst

 Yahoo ticker downloader
 =======================

-A web scraper for ticker symbols from yahoo finance.

-It produces a .csv file for stocks, futures, ETF, indexes, mutual funds and currency.
+Produces .csv, .json, .yaml, and .xls files (All files contain same data in a different format) for stocks, futures, ETF, indexes, mutual funds and currency.
 The ticker symbol, company name and exchange are saved.
 The category the symbol belongs to is only stored for stock symbols.